 "Windows Defender Browser Protection" is a technical support scam.
-This scam model operates via proclamations of potential/detected infections and urges users to contact the appropriate support service.
-The "Windows Defender Browser Protection" scheme is run on various deceptive websites; it claims that the browser has been compromised and immediate actions are necessary.
-Users should note that no site can actually detect the presence of infections on systems, therefore any that make such statements are almost undoubtedly scams.
-It is rare for visitors to these deceptive webpages to access them intentionally.
-Usually, they get redirected by intrusive advertisements and/or PUAs (Potentially Unwanted Applications), already infiltrated into the device.
+This scam model operates by warning of potential/detected infections and urging users to contact a 'legitimate' support service.
+The "Windows Defender Browser Protection" scheme is run on various deceptive websites.
+It claims that the browser has been compromised and immediate actions are necessary.
+Note that no site can detect the presence of infections on systems, and therefore any that make such statements are undoubtedly scams.
+Visitors to these deceptive web pages rarely access them intentionally - they are usually redirected by intrusive advertisements or Potentially Unwanted Applications (PUAs) already infiltrated into the device.

 The scam informs users that the "Windows" security system has detected attempts to stealthily exfiltrate data from their browsers.
 The targeted information included financial data, such as banking account credentials and associated details.
-This supposed data theft has been prevented, however it is recommended that users block all related accounts and take other unspecified security measures.
+This supposed data theft has been prevented, however, it is recommended that users block all related accounts and take other unspecified security measures.
 It is also added that despite the success of the prevention measures, it is unclear whether other private information has been compromised and/or is still at risk.
-Furthermore, this alleged virus may have damaged the system and it is necessary to check its health, as well as the stability of the system security itself.
-Therefore, the scam states that users must contact the "Microsoft service center support" and provides the relevant telephone numbers.
-The risk of calling fraudulent technical support lines is that they are typically very expensive, despite often being indicated as "free".
-The scammers cannot actually provide tech support, since all the information presented by the respective scams is false.
+Furthermore, this alleged virus may have damaged the system and it is thus necessary to check its health and stability.
+Therefore, the scam states that users must contact "Microsoft service center support" and provides the relevant telephone numbers for this purpose.
+The risk of calling fraudulent technical support lines is that they are typically very expensive (despite often being indicated as "free").
+These scammers cannot actually provide 'tech support', since all information presented by the respective scams is false.
 Additionally, under the guise of genuine technicians, the cyber criminals may ask to run checks and/or fix the issues manually, hence gaining access to the system.
-To summarize, trusting "Windows Defender Browser Protection" and other schemes similar to it can lead to a variety of infiltrations and infections, financial losses, severe privacy issues and even identity theft.
-Sometimes, deceptive pages can execute scripts to prevent users from closing them.
-In case, the scam website cannot be closed - the Task Manger must be used to end the browser's process.
-However, the next time the browser is opened - it is important not to restore the previous session, as doing so will reopen the malicious site.
+To summarize, trusting "Windows Defender Browser Protection" and other similar schemes can lead to various infiltration and infections, financial loss, serious privacy issues and even identity theft.
+Deceptive web pages can sometimes execute scripts to prevent users from closing them.
+In these cases, Task Manger must be used to end the browser process.
+Note that the next time the browser is opened, it is important not to restore the previous session, as doing so will reopen the malicious site.

-As mentioned in the introduction, deceptive/scam webpages are commonly force-opened by PUAs.
-These applications can also open sale-oriented, rogue, untrustworthy, compromised and malicious pages.
-Unwanted apps have varied abilities, aside from causing undesirable redirects.
-They can function as adware, i.e. deliver intrusive advertisements (e.g. banners, pop-ups, surveys, coupons, etc.).
+As mentioned in the introduction, deceptive/scam web pages are commonly force-opened by PUAs.
+These applications can also open sale-oriented, rogue, untrusted, compromised and malicious pages.
+As well as causing redirects, unwanted apps also have various other capabilities.
+They can function as adware - i.e., deliver intrusive advertisements (e.g. banners, pop-ups, surveys, coupons, etc.).
 Other PUAs classified as browser hijackers can modify browser settings, restrict/deny access to them and promote fake search engines.
-It is not uncommon for all PUAs, regardless of their specific abilities, to be able to track data.
-They can monitor browsing activity (URLs visited, search queries typed, etc.) and gather personal information (IP address, geolocations and real-life details).
-This private data is likely to be shared with third parties (potentially, cyber criminals), seeking to generate revenue.
-Therefore, presence of PUAs on systems can endanger device integrity and user safety.
-It is highly recommended to remove all dubious applications and/or browser extensions/plug-ins immediately upon detection.
+Regardless of their specific capabilities, most PUAs track data.
+They can monitor browsing activity (URLs visited, search queries typed, etc.) and gather personal information (IP address, geolocations and other details).
+This private data is often shared with third parties (potentially, cyber criminals) seeking to generate revenue.
+Therefore, the presence of PUAs on systems can endanger device integrity and user safety.
+You are strongly advised to remove all dubious applications and/or browser extensions/plug-ins immediately upon detection.